Eyesore123/blog-app/README.md

 After that server runs on port 8000 by default: http://127.0.0.1:8000

 Notice also that this repo is still using a lot of absolute paths.
 Yes, that was a stupid decision, but I was too focused on getting this blog to work so I let that happen mistakenly.
-If I later decide to use a custom domain, I might replace absolute paths to relative and test changes in a new branch, but hey, at least it works.
+If I later decide to use another domain, I'd have to replace absolute paths to relative and test changes in a new branch, but hey, at least it works.

 ## What I've learned during this project